 Can host families

 We have one of the fastest internet connections in Europe: 300 Mbit/s symmetric optical fibre connection.
 That means you can download or upload a big video file of 1 Gigabyte (GB) in 26 seconds.
-Also we have 3000 Watts of solar power, so you can use and charge all your devices all day (not night) long as much as you want to.
+Also we have 3000 Watts of solar power, so you can use and charge all your devices all day long (not night) as much as you want to.
 We have 802.11AC WiFi and Gigabit Ethernet connections.
+The electricity and WiFi is turned of during the night for a healthy sleeping time without radiation and light.

 We have a big parking space, you can wash your car or camper (we have very high water pressure) and you can also clean it inside with our (solar power using) Dyson vacuum cleaner.